-Echoing a variety of traditions in Mexican architecture including internal courtyards and perforated breeze walls, known as a celosia, the young architect has devised a contemplative space that incorporates light, water and the evolution of time.
+Echoing a variety of traditions in Mexican architecture including internal courtyards and perforated breeze walls, known as a ‘celosia’, the young architect has devised a contemplative space that incorporates light, water and the evolution of time.
+The perfect hangout for those balmy summer days and nights.

 ‘For the Serpentine Pavilion, we have added the materials of light and shadow, reflection and refraction, turning the building into a timepiece that charts the passage of the day.’